eloquent/phony/README.md

 });
 ```

-There is also a [Phony for Peridot] plugin that provides auto-wired mocks:
+The [eloquent/phony-peridot] package also provides auto-wired mocks:

 ```php
 use function Eloquent\Phony\on;